-The calories in large peach is only 70 but more important for weight management and health are its many other powerful nutritional benefits.
+The calories in large peach are only 70 but more important for weight management and health is its many other powerful nutritional benefits.
 To discover peaches are a symbol of immortality and friendship go to Health Benefits of Peaches

 - One large peach has less than 70 calories and contains 3 grams of fiber.